 It is well established in the horticultural trade in Europe and North America.
 A Dutch selection named ‘Farges’s Belle’, raised by Rein and Mark Bulk in Boskoop before 2013, apparently belongs here - no distinguishing characteristics have been reported (Jansen & van Gelderen 2012).

-This selection, raised and introduced to the trade by Crispin Creations Nursery in Oregon, is described as a relatively compact, tree like form, with a stout trunk and arching branches, more vigorous than ‘Carillion’ and like that selection its leaves are a darker green than in the species.
-As its name suggests, though, this selection is set apart by its sweetly scented flowers, the perfume of which is stronger than in many other clones.
-(Dirr 2009, Jansen & van Gelderen 2012).
+This selection, raised and introduced to the trade by Crispin Creations Nursery in Oregon, is described as a relatively compact, tree like form, with a stout trunk and arching branches; more vigorous than ‘Carillion’, like that selection its leaves are a darker green than in the species.
+As its name suggests this selection is set apart by its sweetly scented flowers, with a perfume stronger than in many other clones (Dirr 2009; Jansen & van Gelderen 2012).
 It is sometimes sold as ‘Fragrant Fountains’ (as listed by Dirr), ‘Fragrant Mountains’, etc.

 ‘Frosted Emerald’ is another selection from Crispin Creations Nursery in Oregon, USA.
 This slow-growing clone has irregularly variegated leaves, which might only have cream-white margins when grown in full sun, or which might be almost entirely cream-white with irregular blotches of green usually along the central axis of the leaf blade, but occasionally on the edges too, when grown in the shade.
 However, it is prone to reversion and the leaves will scorch in intense afternoon sun.
 It appears not to be cultivated outside North America.
 (Cubey 2018, Jansen & van Gelderen 2012).
 Furthermore, it is not apparent that the flowers are particularly noticeable against the variegated foliage.